thmeitz/ksqldb-go/README.md

 ## Attention - WIP

 If you use this library, be warned as the client will be completely overhauled!

-This client is `not production ready`!!!
+This client is `not production ready` and the interfaces can be changed without notification!!!

 ⚠️ Disclaimer #1: This is a personal project and not supported or endorsed by Confluent.